Real Estate Trust vs LLC (What’s The Difference?)

 Why Purchase Property as a Real Estate LLC?

-There are a few benefits of purchasing property as a real estate LLC.
+These are a few benefits we encountered after purchasing property as a real estate LLC.

-By forming an LLC, you may be able to:
+By forming an LLC, we were able to:

-1. Shield your personal assets from your business assets, hence protecting them from any financial or legal trouble that may arise from the rental property or business dealings
+1. Shield our personal assets from our business assets, hence protecting them from any financial or legal trouble that may arise from the rental property or business dealings

 5. Limited Liability or Asset Protection